-To earn a Class II anesthesia assistant permit, a Registered Dental Assistant or Dental Anesthesia Assistant must:
+To earn a Class II anesthesia assistant permit, a Dental Anesthesia Assistant must:

-- I. Complete all requirements for a Class I anesthesia assistant permit (see requirements above) AND - II.
+- I. Complete all requirements for a Class I anesthesia assistant permit (see requirements above) - AND - II.
 Complete training in intravenous access or phlebotomy that includes live experience starting and maintaining intravenous lines AND - III.
 Apply to the North Dakota Board of Dental Examiners for a Class II anesthesia assisting permit